 We have a flexible working policy so that team members can contribute in a way that best suits their individual circumstances.
 We offer enhanced maternity, paternity and adoption leave, and our policies are based on compassion, equality, and recognition.
 As a global member of the ENEI (Employers’ Network for Equality and Inclusion), we work with leading organisations from around the world to ensure we foster respectful, inclusive work environments in our organisation.

 We also believe it is our responsibility to effect change in how science serves women.
 According to the US National Institute of Mental Health, women experience depression more often than men.
-We ensure that women are equally represented in our research; in our recent phase IIb clinical trial, 52% of participants were female, and future studies will continue to maintain balance.
+We ensure that women are equally represented in our research; in our recent phase 2b clinical trial, 52% of participants were female, and future studies will continue to maintain balance.

 When more varied points of view come to the table, better work happens.
 And when women are properly represented in research, we improve our understanding of diseases and treatments.
-Improving clinical research, medical science, business, and life for women is vital for all of us, and COMPASS Pathways will continue to do everything we can to #BreakTheBias.
+Improving clinical research, medical science, business, and life for women is vital for all of us, and Compass Pathways will continue to do everything we can to #BreakTheBias.
 We support International Women’s Day, and women’s progress every day.